spandanbasu2009/myStory/story.md

 Once upon a time, there was a hare who bragged about being quick and good at running.
 He and many other animals lived in a forest.
 One of the animals was a tortoise, who was not fast, but was the wisest of all the animals.
-Everyone teased him, including the hare.
+However, the hare wound often tease him of being so slow.